 Why It Works:

-property aligns the child element horizontally within the flex container.
+The justify-content: center property aligns the child element horizontally within the flex container.

 Method 4: Using Grid (Another Modern Approach)